Stacky Buildings: -Groupoids and Bruhat Decompositions

 \section{$W$-Groupoids and Bruhat Decompositions}

 We now consider the case where $\cG$ has only one chamber.
-Such a $W$-groupoid will be the quotient of a chamber-transitive action of a group on a building.
-In this case, $\cG$ is naturally a group, and we put $G=\cG$ and $B=\cB$.
-It follows from \autoref{prop:doublecoset} and \autoref{cor:inv} that $\delta$ factors through,
+Such $W$-groupoids should correspond to chamber-transitive actions of groups on buildings.
+In this case, $\cG$ is naturally a group, and we put